 The above concepts which have been used for many years in pharmaceutical and medical device process planning are now migrating to the Food processing sector.
 This course is designed for those working in the Food Industry who have already successfully completed the Level 5, HACCP Development, Implementation & Verification course and now wish to pursue the higher level QQI certification in HACCP.

 The HACCP System model as advocated by the FDA uses ISO 22002 to construct a comprehensive PRP programme addressing the 15 prerequisite elements.
 This will ensure the processing environment including utilities and services is adequately controlled thus reducing the possibility of hazards originating from these sources.
-The process analysis is then undertaken to decide which process steps are critical to product safety hence called CCPs and those that are important to control non critical hazards, hence called operational prerequisites/control points.Collapse
+The Food Safety Modernization Act (FSMA) has now introduced the idea of Risk based Preventive Controls (PCs) therefore Food Safety Team Leaders need to be competent and confident with this concept when communicating with customers and third party Auditors.Collapse

 QQI (FET) Level 6 Special Purpose (6S20007)